Mobile Version

 GSLC Pow Wow 2008

-Materials found on the InsaneScouter's Website © 1998 - 2014 may be reproduced and used by all Scouting volunteers for training, entertainment and program purposes consistent with Scouting and Guiding Organizations.
+Materials found on InsaneScouter'.org is © 1998 - 2025, but may be reproduced and used for anything consistent with the Scouting and Guiding programs.
 Unless otherwise noted on the page.
-If you believe we are republishing your copyrighted material without permission, please Contact Us including the link/url of said content to have it removed or your copyright information added.
+If you believe we are republishing your copyrighted material without permission, please Contact Us including the url to have it removed or your copyright information added.
+All opinions expressed on these pages are those of the original authors.
+All holdings are subject to this Disclaimer.

-Please be advised that InsaneScouter is NOT affiliated with any Scouting or Guiding Organization.
+Please be advised that InsaneScouter is NOT affiliated with any Scouting or Guiding Organization including Boy Scouts of America.